 3. Alcohol Is Not Served

 Alcohol is not available at desert safari camps during Ramadan.
-If this is important to you, plan your visit outside the Ramadan period.
+If this is important to you, use our seasonal guide to plan your visit for a different time of year.

 A desert safari during Ramadan is a calm, respectful, and culturally rich experience.
 While there are a few changes like adjusted timings, no alcohol, and limited entertainment, the core desert activities remain the same.